Table of Contents

 Showa no hi (昭和の日, Showa Day) – originally a holiday honoring the birthday of the Showa Emperor Hirohito, “Showa no hi” is a day for Japanese citizens to reflect on the six decades (1926 to 1989) of his reign.
 The holiday was known as midori no hi (みどりの日, Greenery Day) after the emperor’s death up until 2006.

-May 3: Constitution Day
+May 3: Constitution Memorial Day

-Kempo kinembi (憲法記念日, Constitution Day) – a day to commemorate the Constitution of Japan, which was instituted on May 3, 1947.
+Kempo kinembi (憲法記念日, Constitution Memorial Day) – a day to commemorate the Constitution of Japan, which was instituted on May 3, 1947.
 The National Diet Building is open for visitor tours on this day.
 Many people attend lectures, and reflect on Japan’s progress as a democratic nation or the role of the Constitution.

 May 4: Greenery Day